The best Krakow things to do

 5. Explore the remains of the Ghetto Wall

 The remnants of the Krakow Ghetto Wall are a poignant and historical feature that offer a glimpse into the realities of Krakow’s Jewish community during World War II.
 The Ghetto Wall was constructed by the Nazis in 1941 to isolate the Jewish population of Krakow.
 They were confined to a walled-off area known as the Krakow Ghetto.
-As part of your Krakow itinerary , you can visit one of the most notable surviving sections of the Ghetto Wall.
+As part of your Krakow itinerary, you can visit one of the most notable surviving sections of the Ghetto Wall.
 This can be found near Heroes Square on Lwowska Street, just off from Boleslawa Limanowskiego.

 6. Visit Oskar Schindler’s Factory

 For a little more WWII history, no Krakow itinerary is complete without a visit to Oskar Schindler’s Factory.
 This museum, housed in the original enamel factory, offers a deep dive into Krakow’s WWII history.
 As one of the top Krakow things to do, the museum focuses on the impact of Nazi occupation on the city and the incredible story of Schindler, who saved over 1,200 Jews.
 The exhibits use video, imagery, artifacts, and personal stories to bring the events to life.
 It’s a sombre but important experience for any weekend in Krakow.
+This is a popular place to visit.
+Be sure you book your tickets in advance online.

 7. Discover the Wieliczka Salt Mine